Bins and Collection

 - x Food soiled cardboard containers

 - x Plastic coated paper

 What should not go in either bin

-- Batteries, mobile phones and CFLs/light bulbs should be dropped off at libraries, the administration office or Armadale Landfill and Recycling Facility.
+- Batteries, mobile phones and CFLs/light bulbs should be dropped off at libraries or Armadale Landfill and Recycling Facility.

-- Paint and chemicals should be taken to the Armadale Landfill and Recycling Facility's Household Hazardous Waste program.
+- Household chemicals should be taken to the Armadale Landfill and Recycling Facility's Household Hazardous Waste program.
 Limits of 20L/20kg apply.